-20) Management, law, IT, joint departmental costs, premises, telephone, competence development, internal and external information activities, postage, and general development costs.
-1 out of 7 products are based on registers only.
+21) Management, law,, IT, joint departmental costs, premises, competence development, internal and external information activities, postage, and joint development costs included.

-21) 675 person-years refer to Statistics Sweden's production of the statistics for which it is responsible, and 180 person-years are for the statistics that Statistics Sweden produces at the request of other statistical authorities.
+22) 668 person-years refer to Statistics Sweden's production of the statistics for which it is responsible, and 202 person-years are for the statistics that Statistics Sweden produces at the request of other statistical authorities.